evanshortiss/evanshortiss.github.io/about.md

 permalink: /about/
 ---

-I'm Evan, a software developer working at Red Hat.
-I enjoy writing code, writing *about* code, photography, and playing competitive FPS and other video games when life allows.
-Opinions expressed on this site are my own.
+Evan Shortiss is a software developer who's passionate about developer and user experience.
+He spends his days hacking on OpenShift/Kubernetes, Mobile, Web, Kafka, and more at Red Hat.
+He spends his nights pretending to be a pro FPS player.